-f.
+- f.
 When asked by a coach or player, the plate umpire must seek a decision from the appropriate base umpire regarding the "half swing."
-Such appeal may only be made when the plate umpire has called the pitch a ball.

-Note 1 Balls, strikes and half swings are not to be argued.
-After a warning, any player or coach who continues to argue balls, strikes or half swings shall be ejected from the game.
-Umpires shall record the warning.

-- Note 2 If a coach leaves the dugout or his position to argue a ball or strike call (including a half swing), the coach may be ejected without warning. - g.
-No umpire shall criticize or interfere with another umpire's decision, unless asked by the one making it; however, if there is a misinterpretation of a rule, it should be brought to the attention of the umpire-in-chief. - No umpire may be replaced in a game unless the individual becomes ill or injured. - i.
-When two or more umpires render different decisions on the same play, the umpire-in-chief shall consult with all the umpires away from all players and coaches.
+Such appeal may only be made when the plate umpire has called the pitch a ball. - Note 1: Balls, strikes, half swings or decisions about hit-by-pitch situations are not to be argued.
+After a warning, any player or coach who continues to argue balls, strikes, half swings or a hit-by-pitch situation shall be ejected from the game.
+Umpires shall record the warning. - Note 2: If a coach leaves the dugout or his position to argue a ball or strike call (including a half swing or hit-by-pitch), the coach may be ejected without warning. - g.
+No umpire shall criticize or interfere with another umpire's decision, unless asked by the one making it; however, if there is a misinterpretation of a rule, it should be brought to the attention of the umpire-in-chief. - h.
+No umpire may be replaced in a game unless the individual becomes ill or injured. - When two or more umpires render different decisions on the same play, the umpire-in-chief shall consult with all the umpires away from all players and coaches.
 The umpire-in-chief shall determine which decision shall be accepted. - j.
 Players and coaches are prohibited from deliberately erasing the batter's box or other lines.
 Umpires must stop the individual from erasing the lines.

-- Note The umpire has authority to require the batter to stand in a proper batting position.
+Note: The umpire has authority to require the batter to stand in a proper batting position.
 He may require the grounds crew to reline the box.
-After a warning, individuals who repeatedly commit this infraction may be ejected. - k.
+After a warning, individuals who repeatedly commit this infraction may be ejected.

+k.
 Umpire jurisdiction in regard to personal confrontations and unsportsmanlike conduct directed toward them begins when the umpires enter the game site and ends when the umpires have left the game site.